eriklonnroth/newbscraping/AI_Instructions.md

 - **📁 File Management:** Avoid a proliferation of CSV files by keeping everything in a single results CSV

 **Step 15: Details Page Script**
-Once all results pages have been saved to CSV, create a script to process each item based on the sample provided that does the following:
+Once all results pages have been saved to CSV, create a script based on `sample_details_scraper.py` that loops through all the result item URLS and does the following:

 - **🔗 Open** each item URL in turn and look for the appropriate selectors from `details_fields_validated.json`
 - **📊 Scrape** the relevant fields as specified and save the results to a CSV file within `csv_output` with relevant headers for each field